CDCgov/prime-reportstream/prime-router/docs/design/proposals/0027-report-stream-load-testing-strategy/0027-report-stream-load-testing-strategy.md

 Long term, the platform team will need to regularly analyze the production metrics above and adjust the load test configuration.

+#### Short term

+Configure tests that just send a single HL7 message to the universal pipeline.
+This is incredibly trivial to configure and provides more than enough insight to track down some of the major performance issues.
+Since the system struggled under the load, adding more requests with a complex breakdown is unlikely to reveal any additional insights.

+#### Long term

+We'll want to configure load tests that accurately mimic what is happening in production so that we can anticipate upcoming changes to the application, whether that be new functionality, new senders/receivers or simply an increased load over time.
+This will be a living process where a team member will need to look at production traffic and then adjust in the scripts how often each piece of functionality is invoked.

 ## Metrics

 There will need to be a series of metrics that will be gathered on each of the performance test that will be used to